 It’s held over 3 days, from Thursday through to Saturday, with two of the days being able to host one a Group 1 race.
 These come in the form of the Falmouth Stakes and the star race of the meeting, the six furlong July Cup sprint.

-Newmarket July Meeting Betting Tips for 2020
+Newmarket July Meeting Major Races

 This summer is already shaping up to be one of the most memorable in quite some time for one reason or another.
 For fans of equine action, the summer months are really all about the abundance of quality racing festivals on offer.